warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 Errors with a [severity](/docs/airbrake-faq/what-is-severity) of `debug`, `info`, `notice`, or `warning` will not trigger an email notification.

-## High volume warnings
+## High volume notifications

-If you have enabled high volume warnings for your project you will be re-notified when an error's occurrences reach 10k, 100k, 200k, 300k, etc.
+If you have enabled high volume notifications for your project you will be re-notified when an error's occurrences reach 10k, 100k, 200k, 300k, etc.
-High volume warnings can be enabled per project on your [user profile](https://airbrake.io/users/edit).
-High volume warnings help you keep tabs on which errors occur most in your project, and depending on frequency can be a useful indicator for larger issues.
+High volume notifications can be enabled per project on your [user profile](https://airbrake.io/users/edit).
+High volume notifications help you keep tabs on which errors occur most in your project, and depending on frequency can be a useful indicator for larger issues.